rrrutledge/2018-fall-summit-the-inner-source-learning-path/outline.md

 * Guest team gets what they want, when they want it, without having to maintain it.
 * Host team gets a new feature that they didn't have to build.
 * Scalable strategy for balancing and filling the need of many consumers.
-* Requirements and prioirtization alignment.
+* Requirements and prioritization alignment.
 * Break down traditional company silos.
 * Fun place to work.